Shinobu Kandori: Japan Women's Pro Wrestling (1986–1987)

 Kandori joined the recently established Japan Women's Pro-Wrestling in 1986.
-Riding on her background as a judo medalist, she adopted the gimmick of an arrogant martial artist, stating in an interview that she hated professional wrestling and that she could defeat Dump Matsumoto in ten seconds.
 Before the time of her debut, she trained under Kotetsu Yamamoto and Yoshiaki Fujiwara in the New Japan Pro-Wrestling dojo, where she got to spar with male wrestlers thanks to her athleticism and skill.
-Kandori ultimately debuted in JWP debut show on August 17, 1986 against Jackie Sato.
+Riding on her background as a judo medalist, she adopted the gimmick of an arrogant martial artist, stating in an interview that she hated professional wrestling and that she could defeat the renowned Dump Matsumoto in ten seconds.
+Although Matsumoto was the star heel in rival promotion All Japan Women's Pro-Wrestling, Kandori turned into an even more antagonistic character in JPW, setting her as an outsider who opposed heels and faces alike.
+Kandori ultimately debuted in the promotion on August 17, 1986 in a spirited losing effort against Jackie Sato.

 With her popularity quickly rising, Kandori came to be considered one of JWP's shitenno along with Sato, Rumi Kazama and Nancy Kumi.
-Her real life relationship with Sato, however, would sour after Sato gave Kandori a real eye injury during a match.
+Her real life relationship with Sato, however, would sour after Sato gave Kandori a real eye injury during a practice.
 In a match on July 6, 1987, Sato went off script and legitimately attacked Kandori, hitting repeatedly her still healing eye, without being warned or punished by the promotion afterwards.
-The situation finally exploded in an infamous incident on July 18, 1987, when a mutually agreed-upon shoot wrestling match ended with Kandori punching Sato several times and dominating her, inflicting injuries that led to Sato's retirement.
-Kandori left the company after the incident and tried to join All Japan Women's Pro-Wrestling, having contacted with its main star Chigusa Nagayo, but was unable to do so due to contractual reasons.
+The situation finally exploded in an infamous incident on July 18, 1987, when a mutually agreed-upon shoot wrestling match ended with Kandori punching Sato several times and putting her in real armlocks, inflicting an injury that led to Sato's retirement.
+The incident angered organized crime members, who attempted to kidnap Kandori after the event; she escaped with the help of a coworker.

+Kandori moved temporally to the United States and intended to retire too, but she was convinced to return by professional wrestling journalist Makiko Ida.
+By Ida's suggestion, Kandori pushed for a high level match against Chigusa Nagayo, the star of All Japan Women's Pro-Wrestling.
+However, All Japan required Kandori to be free from her JWP contract, which she failed to secure, causing the match to be cancelled.